Biomimetic Dentistry

 The issue stems from the fact that these restorations put an inorganic material (as in metal or ceramic) into an organic environment (your mouth).
 The structures in your mouth are much more malleable and apt to change over time than traditional dental materials, and this often can cause tension that leads to a tooth eventually cracking or breaking.
 This, in turn, means that a patient has to get more restorative work that will need to be repaired repeatedly in the future, and so on until the tooth is too damaged and needs to be extracted.

-We don’t want our patients to go through this cycle of perpetual dental work, which is why we use methods that are meant to provide better, more sustained results.
+We do not want our patients to go through this cycle of perpetual dental work, which is why we use methods that are meant to provide better, more sustained results.
 This focus on long-term care is why Pacific View Dental Group uses something called biomimetic dentistry.
 It basically refers to dentistry that seeks to completely mimic the properties of nature, as in the structure and composition of your teeth.

 Biomimetic Dentistry FAQs